angrezichatterbox/amfoss-tasks/task05/README.md

 --> While making the the items page i wasnt able to propelry align the entire table Even though its still not completeley aligned i felt it was much better than before since earlier the items got hidden.

 What did i learn :
---> I learned Basic CSS
+--> I learned Basic CSS!!
 --> I learned Basic Html

 --> I learned how to integrate CSS code and HTML Code For the first time.